VrgX0/OpticalFlowParallelisation/README.md

-# Bachelor thesis: Modernes parallels C++ für Hardwarebeschleuniger
+# Bachelor thesis: Modernes paralleles C++ für Hardwarebeschleuniger
   Complete thesis can be found in /docs.

   Sample video and Sample code sourced from: